Gabriello Cecchi

-Sir Gabriello Cecchi (Ponte Buggianese, 1914 – Torino, 2000) was an Italian entrepreneur in the gelato industry.
-He learned the trade from his father Raimondo and went on to perfect it in France.
-He created the Gelati Cecchi brand in 1936 and founded Cecchi Industries after the war, managing them up until 1973 when he sold the company to the Italian group Barilla.

-After its sale, he remained Honorary chairman and Director of the Italian group and Motta-Nestlé up until the 1990s.
+Sir Gabriello Cecchi (c.
+1914 - 2000) was an Italian entrepreneur in the gelato industry.
+He created the Gelati Cecchi brand in 1936 and founded Cecchi Industries after the Second World War.
+He allegedly managed the company until 1973, when he sold the company to the Italian group Barilla.
+After its sale, he remained Honorary Chairman and Director of the Italian group and Motta-Nestlé up until the 1990s.
 The brand was relaunched by his grandson, Stefano Cecchi.

-Cecchi was the patron of the A-series Pallacanestro Biella team and a co-founder of a Turin Bank.
-He was a member of the International Brigades that fought Francisco Franco's Fascist army in Spain during the Spanish Civil War and later, having returned to Italy, became a member of the Garibaldi 77th assault brigade fighting in the Italian Resistance.
+Cecchi was the patron of the Serie-A Pallacanestro Biella team and a co-founder of a Turin bank.
+He was a member of the International Brigades that fought Francisco Franco's Fascist army in Spain during the Spanish Civil War.
+Later, having returned to Italy, he became a member of the Garibaldi 77th assault brigade as part of the Italian Resistance.